 There are medications and lifestyle changes that can help this type of burdensome cough.
-A doctor might recommend decongestants, antibiotics, acid blockers or cough suppressants.
-A patient might also be warned to avoid allergens that cause unpleasant symptoms.
-They could be told to stop smoking and take steps to reduce the risk of acid reflux.
+Your doctor might recommend decongestants, antibiotics, acid blockers or cough suppressants.
+You should avoid allergens that cause unpleasant symptoms.
+Also stop smoking and take steps to reduce the risk of acid reflux.

 Whether a patient goes to a chronic cough treatment center or their primary care physician, it is important to have the condition checked to rule out any serious conditions that could be associated with a long-term cough.

 If you would like more information on this topic or would like to make an appointment to discuss your personal situation with one of our Board Certified allergists please call us today!